Wilfrid Laurier University: Athletics

 The university is represented in U Sports, formerly Canadian Interuniversity Sport (CIS), by the Wilfrid Laurier Golden Hawks.
 They are a part of the Ontario University Athletics (OUA) conference.

 The history of the team name (Golden Hawks) dates back to 1961.
 For many years, the Waterloo College teams were called simply the Waterloo College teams, although sometimes they were called the Purple and Gold and other times the Waterloons.

 In 1950, the college's newspaper mused that a name was needed, and in December 1951 a new name was tested: the Mules.

 Subsequently, the hockey team became the Ice Mules and the women's basketball and volleyball teams were known as the Mulettes.

 In 1960, with the shift from college to university status, the university student newspaper again lobbied for change.
 At a meeting that year, somebody suggested Golden Hawks and that was the name adopted.
 A headline in the January 16, 1961 issue of the newspaper read "From 'Jackass' to 'Bird of Prey'".

-On November 13, 2004, the Golden Hawks football team won the Yates Cup against the McMaster Marauders at University Stadium in front of a record crowd of 8,175.
-It was the sixth Yates Cup victory for Laurier in its history.
-The game also ended McMaster's four-year Ontario championship winning streak.
-The men's football team scored a second successive Yates Cup victory in November, 2005, followed by a victory in the Uteck Bowl against Acadia.
-The Hawks then defeated the University of Saskatchewan Huskies 24–23 to win the 2005 Vanier Cup, their first since 1991.

 Laurier's first female national championship was won in 1992 by the women's soccer team, which followed that up with their second CIS title in 1995.
 The men's soccer team claimed back-to-back national championships in 2000 & 2001.

-In 2007 the women's lacrosse team won their fifth OUA gold medal in a row.
-In February 2008, the women's hockey team claimed its fifth gold medal in as many years and seventh since 1998.
-The women's hockey team won its first CIS national championship in 2005.
-Both teams have since won sixth consecutive championships in their respective sports.

 In 2008, both the men's and women's curling teams won the inaugural CIS Championships and represented Canada in China at the 2009 World University Games.
 The women's team repeated as CIS Champion's in 2009 in Montreal and went on to represent Canada in the Karuizawa International Curling championships where they claimed first place.

 Facilities

-The athletic facilities at Wilfrid Laurier University include an Athletic Complex, a Football Stadium and an outdoor multi-purpose fieldturf field.
-The Athletic Complex houses three Gyms, two squash courts, an Olympic-size swimming pool, a rock-climbing Wall, and Aerobics/Weight Rooms.
+The athletic facilities at Wilfrid Laurier University include an athletic complex, a football stadium and an outdoor multi-purpose fieldturf field.
+The athletic complex houses three gyms, two squash courts, an Olympic-size swimming pool, a rock-climbing wall, and aerobics/weight rooms.
 University Stadium includes a fieldturf football field and a large indoor gymnasium.